publiccodenet/about/activities/communication/pitching.md

 Are you a lobbying org?
 Are you the same as the FSFE?

-* No, we work with the organizations that have already decided to use open source.
-There are already so many organizations that have already decided that "we don't waste our time trying to convince the others".
+* No. We work with the organizations that have already decided to use open source.
+There are already so many organizations that have already decided that we don't waste our time trying to convince the others.

 Where does your money come from?

-* the runway was provided by a philanthropic grant, but long term the members of the association (which must be wholly publicly owned, like cities, provinces, states) pool the money in and decide which codebases we should be working on.
-Expect that long term this will remain a combination.
+* The runway was provided by a philanthropic grant, but long term the members of the association (which must be wholly publicly owned, like cities, provinces or states) pool the money and decide which codebases we should be working on.
+In the long term, we expect to get both member dues and philanthropic gifts.
-* we're member-funded, but how to get members for a new association is a chicken and egg problem, so we started wtih philanthropic grant
+* We're member-funded, but how to get members for a new association is a chicken and egg problem, so we started with a philanthropic grant.
-* member dues apy for our core activities; philanthropy allows us to develop new approaches, test assets/r&D/expansion before we apply these to core activities, which are effectively taxpayer funded
+* Member dues pay for our core activities.
+Philanthropy pays for our expansion and our research and development - it allows us to develop new approaches, and design and test new assets before we apply these to core activities, which are effectively taxpayer funded.

-What donor influence - do you have a conflict of interest?
+What about donor influence - do you have a conflict of interest?

-* No, only the public owned orgs can steer the organization (through votes in the general assembly)
-* No, philanthropists can give money, and sit on an advisory committee, but only members (publicly owned organizations) can vote in the general assembly or appoint the board of directors
+* No. Philanthropists can give money, and sit on an advisory committee, but only members (publicly owned organizations) can vote in the general assembly or appoint the board of directors.
-* No, we also don't do work for hire; you can't pay the Foudnation to do work
+* No. We also don't work for hire; you can't pay the Foundation to do work.

 Is now the right time and place?
 What about incumbent vendors?

-* we'll have to see, but the idea is that we'll work with the vendors to get them more work as more public organizations start using the same codebase
+* We'll have to see, but the idea is that we'll work with the vendors to get them more work as more public organizations start using the same codebase.

 Why are you an association when you're called a Foundation?